rails/rails/guides/source/action_controller_overview.md

 </html>
 ```

 The `name` above indicates the type of flash message, such as `notice` or `alert`.
-This information is typically used to style how the message is displayed to the user.
+This information is normally used to style how the message is displayed to the user.

 TIP: You can filter by `name` if you want to limit to displaying only `notice` and `alert` in layout.
-Otherwise all keys set in the `flash` will be displayed.
+Otherwise, all keys set in the `flash` will be displayed.

 Including the reading and displaying of flash messages in the layout ensures that your application will display these automatically, without each view having to include logic to read the flash.

 #### `flash.keep` and `flash.now`

-[`flash.keep`][] is used to carry over the flash value through to an addditioanl
+[`flash.keep`][] is used to carry over the flash value through to an additional
 request.
-This is useful when there are multiplle redirects.
+This is useful when there are multiple redirects.

 For example, assume that the `index` action in the controller below corresponds
-to the root_url.
+to the `root_url`.
 And you want all requests here to be redirected to
-UsersController#index.
+`UsersController#index`.
 If an action sets the flash and redirects to
-MainController#index, those flash values will be lost when another redirect
+`MainController#index`, those flash values will be lost when another redirect
 happens, unless you use `flash.keep` to make the values persist for another request.

 ```ruby